calexanderberg/portfolio/README.md

 ## What are your next step to improve it?
+1. Rewrite the code to follow the model-view-presenter.
+2. Implement action buttons to allow pull requests to run tests, be built, and others before deployment.
+3. Implement typescript to the code, see II1302 for a project where I used typescript

+## Please note:
+I realized after the fact I should have made a new branch for my current project of implementing improvement number 1.
+This has lead to a very messy repository which I am fixing whenever I have time.

-I want to rewrite the code to follow the model-view-presenter.
-There may be plenty of mockup code which I am using to rewrite the website.
-Ignore the vast majority of it as currently only the resources folder is the one that shows the code displayed on the website.
-The others are and will within the coming weeks-months become the main ones.
+Currently only the resources folder is the one that shows the code displayed on the website.
+This would most likely be where you want to see my actual code.

+Thank you

 ## Note that this text will be removed when I find it appropriate.